Irash-Perera/HR-Management-System/README.md

 Some triggers added to the db.
 -Auto updating leave_balance table when new employee added.
 -Auto cheking when an employee is being adding whether dept_ID and job title_ID exist.

+Password encrypting done.